Australian citizens visiting Indonesia have several entry options depending on the length and purpose of their trip.

 Consulate General of the Republic of Indonesia in Australia

 The Consulate General of the Republic of Indonesia in Australia plays a crucial role for visa applicants.
+It serves as the primary point of contact for inquiries, processing, and assistance regarding Indonesian visas.

 Australian travelers are encouraged to review all requirements and ensure their documents are complete before submission to avoid delays.